Skip to Content

 FLEDGE – First Locally-Executed Decision over Groups Experiment – is also in the works at Google.
 The concept: Deliver interest-based ads, as selected by the browser on the basis of previously visited websites.
 Like Topics, FLEDGE remains in the sandbox phase.

-For example, make sure to take advantage of the Optimized Targeting feature within Google Ads.
+To prepare, marketers should make sure to take advantage of the Optimized Targeting feature within Google Ads.
 Optimized Targeting can help you reach new and relevant audiences by looking at your Google Ads data (keywords, creative, landing pages, etc.).

 Tracking & Data Measurement